Woolverine94/biniou/README.md

 ***<p align=left>OR</p>***
   - **Download and execute**  : [install_win.cmd](https://raw.githubusercontent.com/Woolverine94/biniou/main/install_win.cmd) *(right-click on the link and select "Save Target/Link as ..." to download)*<br/>

-All the installation is automated, but Windows UAC will ask you confirmation for each software installed during the "prerequisites" phase.
+All the installation is automated, but Windows UAC will ask you for confirmation for each software installed during the "prerequisites" phase.
 You can avoid this by running the chosen installer as administrator.

 ⚠️ Since commit [8d2537b](https://github.com/Woolverine94/biniou/commit/8d2537b2de823e522602174ca23ab40e94b6c4d2) Windows users can now define a custom path for biniou directory, when installing with `install_win.cmd` ⚠️